 It’s hard to pinpoint the reason why the Pokémon franchise has remained a worldwide sensation for more than two decades.
-Maybe it truly is the desire to catch ’em all.
+Maybe it truly is the desire to catch ’em all that drives players to keep playing.
 Maybe it’s that the basic formula of becoming the very best trainer has remained largely the same since its debut on Game Boy.

 A sense of comfort and familiarity, while implementing enough new features to evolve, keeps bringing gamers back in droves.
 No mainline Pokémon game has been anything less than great, and all of them have been commercial successes.
 Pokémon is one of the rare franchises that both kids and adults obsess over.

 Pokémon Sword and Pokémon Shield were the first core Pokémon experiences for a home console.
-With the new Pokémon Sword and Pokémon Shield expansion pack The Isle of Armor recently released, we decided to rank the mainline Pokémon generations from best to worst — worst being relative, as even the last entry on this list is great.
+With the release of the Pokémon Sword and Pokémon Shield expansion pack The Isle of Armor, we decided to rank the mainline Pokémon generations from best to worst — worst being relative, as even the last entry on this list is great.
 The mainline games are actually only a fraction of the video games in the Pokémon universe, so we also included our picks for the best Pokémon spinoff games after the main event.

 - The best GBA games of all time